 It is almost 20 years ago when I started on this journey.
 Upon graduating from the University, I felt a need to learn a holistic movement discipline that I could practice for life.
 I was an athlete and dancer so I was seeking for something physically challenging that would benefit my body, mind and spirit.
 Then I was introduced to the philosophy and method of Ashtanga Yoga.
 I practised in the Philippines for several years until I moved to Saudi Arabia in 2006.
 Later, I traveled to Thailand and India to advance my practice and understanding of this ancient discipline.
 It was also during this time that I was given the opportunity to learn classical pranayama from the Kaivalyadham tradition – a lineage that provided early scientific explanations to the various yogic techniques and their effects on the body and mind.
 Yoga since then has become an important part of my life.
 It is also because of yoga that I am in Australia today as a research student.
 Looking back, I feel grateful to have met and studied with many wonderful teachers who have influenced the way I practice, teach, and understand yoga today.
 To their lotus feet, I bow and offer my love and respect.

-I instantly fell in love with Pilates (originally known as Contrology) after my first class a few years back and completed my Certificate 4 in Pilates earlier this year.
+I instantly fell in love with Pilates (originally known as Contrology) after my first class in 2015 and completed a Certificate 4 in Pilates in 2017.

 I love how Pilates is accessible for everyone regardless of what fitness level you may be at.
-It's the perfect workout to improve your core strength for better posture, balance and flexibility.
+It’s the perfect workout to improve you core strength for better posture, balance and flexibility

-Practicing Pilates for me is also a way to deal with the everyday stresses of life and leaves me feeling much more calm and in control of my life and most importantly of all, happy!
+Practicing Pilates for me is also a way to deal with the everyday stresses of life and leaves me feeling much calmer and in control of my life and most importantly, happy.

 I completed Certificate IV in Polestar Pilates Mat work instructor in 2014, when I started teaching on regular basis, I also hold a Physiotherapy degree from Brazil, where I’m from originally and have worked for many years.